Kashaya language

 Kashaya (also Southwestern Pomo, Kashia) is the critically endangered language of the Kashia band of the Pomo people.
 The Pomoan languages have been classified as part of the Hokan language family (although the status of Hokan itself is controversial).
 The name Kashaya corresponds to words in neighboring languages with meanings such as "skillful" and "expert gambler".
 It is spoken by the Kashia Band of Pomo Indians of the Stewarts Point Rancheria.
+In 2021, the number of speakers was estimated to be around a dozen.

 Phonology

 Vowels

 Kashaya has five vowels, which all occur as short and long.
-In the orthography established by Robert Oswalt, long vowels are represented by a raised dot (ꞏ).
+In the orthography established by Robert Oswalt, long vowels are represented by a raised dot (·).

 Vowel length is contrastive in pairs such as ʔihya "bone" versus ʔihya: "wind", and dono "hill, mountain" versus dono: "uphill".